OmarAfify10/Recommendation.sys.movies/README.md

 # Results
-We made a function which take the name of the movie and return back a list of Movies recommendations for the user .
+We made a function which take the name of the movie and return back a list of Movies recommendations for the user . get_recommendations('The Godfather', cosine_sim2) , Then The user gets Movies Recommendations.